obennouna/Imedia24/README.md

 - Have also the SharedPref accessed in background
 - Remove both ViewModels to keep only one
 - Give the possibility in the cart to reduce the number
+- Optimize Styles in layout
+- Add Swipe to delete in Cart Screen